-Properties for JavaScript Transformation Example type filter text Project Version \diamond \checkmark \checkmark \checkmark Resource Builders JavaScript Project Natures Project References Project Version Refactoring History Run/Debug Settings Task Tags Validation The version of the pure::variants project determines the capabilities available in this project.
+Properties for JavaScript Transformation Example ⟨□ ▼ □⟩ ▼ ▼ type filter text Project Version Resource The version of the pure::variants project determines the capabilities available in this Builders project.
 A pure::variants project version 5 enables two new capabilities.
-The partial evaluation mode, see section "Partial Evaluation" in the pure::variants User's Guide for more information.
-The second new capability is the improved Inheritance, see section "Inheritance of Variant Descriptions" in the pure::variants User's Guide for more information.
+JavaScript Project Natures The partial evaluation mode, see section "Partial Evaluation" in the pure::variants Project References User's Guide for more information.
+Project Version The second new capability is the improved Inheritance, see section "Inheritance of Refactoring History Variant Descriptions" in the pure::variants User's Guide for more information.
+Run/Debug Settings Task Tags Validation Your current pure::variants project version is 4.
 The conversion of the project will change all models of the project and can not be reversed.
 Convert to Version 5 Restore Defaults Apply ?
 Apply and Close Cancel

-Figure 6.72. pure::variants Project Version
+Figure 6.76. pure::variants Project Version